tperry2x-uk/OpenXtalk-IDE-DontPanicEdition/IDE Bundle/Contents/Tools/Documentation/guides/XTalk Script.md

 For more details on working with databases, see the *Working with Databases* guide.

-### LiveCode Memory Limits
+### Memory Limits

-The following table details the memory limits for different types of LiveCode components.
+The following table details the memory limits for different types of components.
 Please note that these limits refer to the maximums that may be in use at any one time.
 You can store additional information on disk or in a database and load it when it is required.

 #### A note about entries designated as "Unlimited":

-Since each open stack file resides completely in memory, LiveCode stacks (and all structures within a stack) are effectively limited by available memory and by LiveCode's total address space of 4G (4,294,967,296 bytes) on 32-bit systems
+Since each open stack file resides completely in memory, stacks (and all structures within a stack) are effectively limited by available memory and by the total address space of 4G (4,294,967,296 bytes) on 32-bit systems

 | &nbsp;| &nbsp;|